 About the Peabody Museum

-- The largest surviving collection of artifacts acquired from Native American people during the Lewis and Clark expedition of 1804–1806
+- The only surviving collection of objects acquired from Native American people during the Lewis and Clark expedition of 1804–1806

-- Serves a wide public audience through youth and adult educational programs
+- Serves a wide public audience through exhibits, programs, and educational experiences;

 - Facilitates and encourages the use of collections by faculty, students, and outside researchers, including descendant communities;